yugabyte/yugabyte-db/architecture/design/ysql-colocated-tables.md

 We'll also provide a gflag `--ysql_colocation`, which, if enabled, will create a colocated tablet whenever a new YSQL DB is created.

-### Ability for a table to opt out of colocation
+### 2. Create a table that is opted out of colocation

-This is useful if the DB has 1-2 large tables and several small tables.
-In this case, the small tables can be colocated in a single tablet while the large tables can have their own tablets.
+In some databases, there may be many small tables and a few large tables.
+In this case, the database should be created with colocation enabled as shown above, so that the small tables can be colocated in a single tablet.
+The large tables opt out of colocation by overriding the `colocated` property at the table level to `false`.
+This is shown below.

 __Syntax:__